greggbursey/JavaScriptExercises/Arrays/README.md

    e. c & b
 2. List out some of the most common usages of an array.

+## Note

+Use the `Arrays.js` file in this directory to do exercises.

 ## Isolated Exercises

 ### Basic